 - What are the core competencies of the firm?
-What will the core competencies be in five and ten years? - Which of the employees, or groups of employees, have the greatest potential to differentiate the firm from its competitors? - What kinds of employees are needed in order to be competitive in five and ten years? - What unique qualities can the firm offer for the development and maintenance of the employee competencies? - How do HRM practices and the HR organization support the development of the firm's core competencies? - The firms under study have emphasized the competence issue as key for top management. - What kind of HRM practices are needed to build a firm that stays competitive in the future?
+What will the core competencies be in five and ten years? - Which of the employees, or groups of employees, have the greatest potential to differentiate the firm from its competitors? - What kinds of employees are needed in order to be competitive in five and ten years? - What unique qualities can the firm offer for the development and maintenance of the employee competencies? - How do HRM practices and the HR organization support the development of the firm's core competencies? - What kind of HRM practices are needed to build a firm that stays competitive in the future?